nus-cs2103-AY2021S2/ip/docs/README.md

 Let me know if you would like a task to be deleted forever.
 Don't worry any secrets are safe with me!

-### `delete TASK_NUMBER` - Describe action
+### `delete TASK_NUMBER`

 Typing `delete` followed by the task number deletes the task.
 If you are unsure of the task number, you can list out all tasks using the `list` command.

 Example of usage: